ziebelle/EspansoMathSnippets/README.md

 - Choices may depend on the keyboard layout.
 - It might be useful to use a third party application in order to rebind some key.
 [Example: Rebind # to Caps Lock] (c.f.
 Sharpkeys on Windows)

+## Leaving brackets
+Espanso does not at this moment provide the same possibility to create muliple options for hirarchical cursor placement or other macro utility.
+This, can be an issue when trying to leave brackets without moving your hands.
+This problem can be circumvented by using an additional program like Auto Hotkey.
+The repository contains a simple examplary autohotkey script as a proof of concept.